ecad59/regexp-scripts/README.md

 BEFORE STARTING

-    - Here is my first script posted on github.
+    - Here is my second script posted on github.
     - This RegExp was built in my very first month of learning code.
     - Feel free to comment.